NiranjanS8/snapurl/ARCHITECTURE.md

 This entity now acts as a one-time reset code store.
 It contains:

-- the code
+- the hashed token (HmacSHA256 of the 6-digit code)
 - expiry time
 - used flag
 - owning user

-Even though the class name still says `PasswordResetToken`, functionally it stores a one-time reset code.
+Even though the class name still says `PasswordResetToken`, functionally it stores a hashed one-time reset code.

 ## 6. Core Flows